slogan621/tscharts/surgerytype/README.md

 ```

-**Get Surgerytype by Name**
+**Get Surgery type by Name**
 ----
-  Returns json data about a single surgerytype resource.
+  Returns json data about a single surgery type resource.

 * **URL**